Search engine optimisation (SEO)

 - Each web page title should be unique – Avoid copying titles to save time

-The Description meta tag is only visible to users on the search engine results page.
+The Description metadata tag is only visible to users on the search engine results page.
+(See image below for example.)

 Descriptions allow the web or content manager to control what a user sees on the results page.
 If you do not include a description meta tag, Google will display the first 150-160 lines of text.